FTCTeam10298/Website/members/members.md

 ### Jacob Newman

 Team role: Building and programming mentor
-Years in FIRST: 3
+Years in FIRST: 4
-Age: 18
+Age: 20
-Grade: 12th
 Favorite food: Soy yogurt

 Jacob is a Nerd/Geek (he hasn't figured out which one yet) who has been interested in technology his entire life.
-This is his 3rd year on a FIRST team.
-He has his own computer repair business, Jacob's PC Tune-Up.
+This is his 5rd year involved with a FIRST team.
 When not working on robots or robot code, Jacob enjoys playing/contributing to/telling people about SuperTuxKart way too much.
-He is a senior homeschooler.

 ### Jeff DeVico